 This is why it’s critical that you review and approve your collateral meticulously.
 By doing so, you’ll be better able to ensure consistency, wherever your brand appears.
 This is particularly important, if you operate cross-channel campaigns in different formats.

 Media planning is carried out to attract new audiences to your business.
 Therefore, it’s important that, if you successfully attract a new visitor to your website or business, you’re able to offer a consistent and satisfactory experience.

-Before you launch a significant media push, audit your existing core materials to make sure that they’re up to scratch.
-For instance, this might mean checking that your website is working flawlessly, so that it can handle a surge in demand.
+Before you launch a significant media push, audit your existing core materials to make sure they’re up to scratch.
+For instance, this might mean checking your website is working flawlessly, so it can handle a surge in demand.